 Return to Cork

 Relax on the final leg of your journey as you enjoy a scenic drive back to Cork City.
 Our route takes us through the Cork and Kerry Mountains – where you can live the lyrics of the old Irish tune ‘Whiskey in the Jar’ – which has notably been covered by contemporary bands such as ‘Thin Lizzy’ and ‘Metallica’.
-We’ll have you back in Cork City in time to enjoy the fantastic food and nightlife that the city has to offer.
+We’ll have you back in Cork City by 19:00 approx. in time to enjoy the fantastic food and nightlife that the city has to offer.
 Alternatively, you might choose to put your feet up and reflect on your day of touring – either way, you’ll arrive back to Cork City with memories that will last a lifetime.

 *Seats on this coach tour are offered as part of our “Recommended” range, operated by the best local tour and activity providers in Ireland.
 Our Dublin based travel insiders select only the market leaders on any given route.